 You can buy insurance policies to cover many long-term health care costs.
 Policy choices (and premiums) vary considerably.
 Some just cover nursing home care, while others cover everything from adult day care to medical equipment.
 But buyers beware:

-- Only buy from a reputable company licensed in your state.
+- Only buy from a reputable carrier licensed in your state.

 - If you have a preexisting condition, ask if coverage is limited or more expensive.

 - Check for discounts.
-Retirees, veterans, and government employees often qualify for group rates.
+Retirees, veterans, and government employees may qualify for group rates.

-Many people start off paying for nursing home care with their savings and/or through LTCI.
-Even with Medicaid, Medicare, and private insurance, most people end up paying for at least some nursing home expenses out of pocket.
+Many people start off paying for nursing home care with their savings and/or through LTC insurance.
+Even with Medicaid, Medicare, and private insurance, many people end up paying for at least some nursing home expenses out of pocket.

 Here are a few tips for finding the right nursing home for your needs.